 SummitStone Crisis Services at 1217 Riverside Avenue in Fort Collins remains open for Behavioral Health Urgent Care, Mobile Response and Crisis Stabilization Unit services.

-If community members in crisis are experiencing symptoms or are sick, we encourage the use of our local Crisis Line 970-494-4200 ext.
-4 or text TALK to 38255 to receive mental health crisis support.
-Additionally, a 24-hour counseling and resource warm-line is available free of charge to anyone impacted by COVID-19.
-Services provided by the grant from FEMA, known as Colorado Spirit, can be accessed by calling the Health District’s Connections line at (970) 221-5551.
+Additionally, a counseling and resource support line is available free of charge to anyone impacted by COVID-19.
+Services provided by the grant from FEMA, known as Colorado Spirit, can be accessed by calling (970) 494-9941 or visit http://www.summitstonehealth.org/colospirit for more options.